-- Kent County Council's Attendance Service will issue all penalty notices for all unauthorised absences and exclusions.
-This will ensure consistent and equitable delivery, avoid duplication of penalty notices, help to maintain good school/alternative provision-home relationships and ensure that there is not conflict with other enforcement sanctions
+- Kent County Council's Attendance Service will issue all fixed penalty notices for all unauthorised absences and exclusions.
+This will ensure consistent and equitable delivery, avoid duplication of fixed penalty notices, help to maintain good school or alternative provision-home relationships and ensure that there is not conflict with other enforcement sanctions

-- Penalty notices will only be issued by post and never as an on the spot action
+- Fixed penalty notices will only be issued by post and never as an on the spot action

 - The Attendance Service will receive requests to issue fixed penalty notices from schools and alternative education providers, Kent Police and neighbouring local authorities.